 After less than a week of fundraising, our unbelievably generous donors enabled us to cover the cost of the first round of Jocelyn's treatment at the Chemo Thermia Oncology Center in Istanbul and to cover part of the associated costs of getting her to and from the Clinic.
 Thanks to your generosity, Jocelyn travelled to Istanbul on Sunday 15th of October 2017 to begin her treatment at The Chemo Thermia Oncology Clinic.

 In total, she went on to have seven rounds of treatment at The Center between October 2017 and March 2018.
 Each round of treatment in Istanbul lasted for ten days, and then she returned to Dublin for ten days to rest, recover and be with Freya.

 With your help, we, the Friends of Jocelyn Blake, would like to keep this fundraising drive going.
-Our new goal is raise €100k by Christmas 2017.
+We set a goal of €100k which we reached in March 2018.
 This will help cover all of the costs of flights to and from Istanbul for Jocelyn and her carer as well as their accommodation costs.
-It will cover PET scan costs, follow up visits, and the associated costs of a second round of treatment, which will begin in early 2018.
+It will cover PET scan costs, follow up visits, and the associated costs of the treatments, as well as the treatment itself.

 Thank you again for your kindness, thoughts and messages.
 Jocelyn is beyond grateful and is truly overwhelmed by the love she has been shown.
 And so are we.
 Thank you.
 Thank you.
 Thank you.